peterhoward42/minikafka/README.md

 - Multiple clients may consume the streams of messages independently at their own rate.
 - A client's consumption of a message does not remove it from the server's store.
-- The server does evict messages once they reach a prescribed age.
+- The server does however, evict messages once they reach a prescribed age.
 - Clients post messages using a *produce* API.
 - Clients recevie messages using the *consume* API.